<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 With multiple versions of medical dictionaries released by the managing bodies every year, processes must be established for managing the release of multiple versions of the same dictionary, handling different dictionaries or versions that have been used, and integrating data coded with different dictionaries or versions.

-Standard Dictionaries used for Medical Coding
+Standard Dictionaries Used for Medical Coding

 Two of the most commonly used dictionaries are: